Free City of Frankfurt: Currency

 The most important currency in Frankfurt was the guilder (Gulden).
-It was a face-value coin whose mint price was defined as 24 guilders per Mark of silver since the Munich Coin Treaty of 1837.
+It was a face-value coin whose mint price was defined as 24 guilders per Mark of silver since the Munich Coinage Treaty of 1837.
 Therefore, one guilder contained 9.545 grams of pure silver.
 The coins minted in Frankfurt featured the Eagle of Frankfurt on the one side and the label 1 Gulden (1 guilder) with the year, surrounded by oak, on the other side.
 There were special issues, e.g. for Goethe's 100th birthday in 1849.
 On the edge of the coin, the text city's motto "Stark im Recht" was engraved.

 The guilder was subdivided into 60 kreuzers.
 There were secondary coins worth one, three or six kreuzers as well as silver coins worth 12, 24 or 20 kreuzers.
 The Batzen was worth four kreuzers.